praw-dev/praw/README.md

 # Introduction

 PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to reddit's API.
 PRAW aims to be as easy to use as possible.
+PRAW is coded to follow all of [reddit's API rules](https://github.com/reddit/reddit/wiki/API) so that you needn't worry about violating them.

-Here's a quick peek, getting the first 5 submissions from the 'hot' section of the 'opensource' subreddit.
+Here's a quick peek, getting the first 5 submissions from the 'hot' section of the 'opensource' subreddit:

 ```python
 import praw